Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the French government, through the 3IA Côte d’Azur Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.
+\looseness=-1 This work has been supported by the French government, through the 3IA Côte d’Azur, Investment in the Future, project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.